krishansubudhi/krishansubudhi.github.io/_posts/2018-12-01-flaskwebapp.md

 ## Configure nginx web server
 ..Wait.
 Another web server!
-If gunicorn is a poserful web server then, why another web server on top of it?
+If gunicorn is a powerful web server then, why another web server on top of it?
 Well I can only guess that, nginx is very generic.
 It will help us host multiple web applications in multiple languages.
 While gunicorn is a WSGI server only.
 There can be other reasons but I am not aware of them.
 For the sake of completion let's configure nginx too.